- 2 cups gluten-free all-purpose baking flour

 - In a large bowl, combine the flour, baking soda and salt.
 In a small bowl, whisk the eggs, bananas, sugar, applesauce, oil and vanilla.
 Stir into dry ingredients just until moistened.

-- Transfer to two 8x4-in. loaf pans coated with cooking spray.
+- Transfer to two 8-in. x 4-in. loaf pans coated with cooking spray.
 Sprinkle with walnuts.
-Bake at 350° for 45-55 minutes or until a toothpick inserted in the center comes out clean.
+Bake at 350° for 45-55 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
 Yield: 2 loaves (12 slices each).

 Reviews forGluten-Free Banana Bread